Digitizing VHS Done Right: What to Buy (and What to Avoid)

 Use a high-quality VCR

 A 4-head or even a Super VHS (S-VHS) player can significantly improve the playback quality.
 Search eBay for a VCR meeting those specifications.
-Units like the JVC HR-S3800 are well-regarded by enthusiasts (and the HR-S series in general).
+Units in the JVC HR‑S7xxx/9xxx series are particularly well-regarded by enthusiasts, although anything in the HR-S family will be excellent.
 Avoid VCR/DVD combos and Funai/Magnavox units.

 Clean your VCR heads